data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 **James:**

-yeah that sounds great so um that's sort of uh a nutshell you can think of it as being composed of two main uh uh well components the first we call collections these are the user interfaces that you use to actually construct a computation you would like to compute in parallel or on distributed hardware there are a few different interfaces that desk implements uh for instance there's dask array for doing nd array computations there's das data frame for working with tabular data you can think of those as like gask array as a parallel version of numpy das data frame has a parallel version of pandas and so on there are also a couple other interfaces that uh we'll be talking about das delayed for instance we'll talk about that today we'll also talk about the futures api those are sort of for lower level uh custom algorithms in sort of paralyzing existing uh existing code the main takeaway is that there are several sort of familiar apis that desk implements and that will use today to actually construct your computation so that's the first part of desk it is these dash collections you then take these collections uh uh set up your steps for your computation and then pass them off to uh the second component which are desk schedulers and these will actually go through and execute your computation potentially in parallel there are two flavors of schedulers that desk offers the first is a are called single machine schedulers and these just take advantage of your local hardware they will spin up a a local thread or process pool and start submitting tasks in your computation to to be executed in
+Yeah that sounds great.
+So that's sort of - a nutshell - you can think of it as being composed of two main... well, components.
+The first we call collections; these are the user interfaces that you use to actually construct a computation you would like to compute in parallel or on distributed hardware.
+There are a few different interfaces that Dask implements... for instance, there's Dask Array for doing nd array computations, there's Dask DataFrame for working with tabular data... you can think of those as like - Dask Array as a parallel version of Numpy, Dask DataFrame as a parallel version of Pandas and so on.
+There are also a couple other interfaces that we'll be talking about; Dask delayed for instance - we'll talk about that today - we'll also talk about the Futures API; those are sort of for lower level custom algorithms, in sort of paralyzing existing - existing code.
+The main takeaway is that there are several sort of familiar APIs that Dask implements and that we'll use today to actually construct your computation.
+So that's the first part of Dask - it is these Dask collections - you then take these collections, set up your steps for your computation and then pass them off to the second component which are Dask schedulers and these will actually go through and execute your computation potentially in parallel.
+There are two flavors of schedulers that Dask offers.
+The first - is a - are called single machine schedulers and these just take advantage of your local hardware they will spin up a a local thread or process pool and start submitting tasks in your computation to to be executed in